Chip Kelly: NFL interest

-New York Giants coach Tom Coughlin tried to hire Kelly as a quality control coach in 2006 when Kelly was still the offensive coordinator at the University of New Hampshire.
+New York Giants coach Tom Coughlin tried to hire Kelly as a quality control coach in 2006 when he was still the offensive coordinator at the University of New Hampshire.
 Kelly turned down the offer and shortly after became the offensive coordinator at the University of Oregon.

 In the spring of 2009, Jon Gruden and Kelly spent several days in Tampa, Florida, discussing theories, progressions, and offensive strategies.
-In November 2010, Kelly visited Pete Carroll at the Seattle Seahawks practice facility during an Oregon bye week.
+In November 2010, he visited Pete Carroll at the Seattle Seahawks practice facility during an Oregon bye week.

-In January 2012, the Tampa Bay Buccaneers interviewed Kelly for the head coach position but he declined to take the job because he had "unfinished business to complete" with the Ducks.
+In January 2012, the Tampa Bay Buccaneers interviewed Kelly for the head coach position, but he declined to take the job since he had "unfinished business to complete" with the Ducks.

-During the 2012 offseason, Kelly met with New England Patriots head coach Bill Belichick to discuss how he operated the "blur" offense that he ran at Oregon.
+During the 2012 offseason, Kelly met with New England Patriots head coach Bill Belichick to discuss how he operated the "blur" offense that Kelly ran at Oregon.
 New England had implemented the hurry up offense as early as 2007.
 Oregonian columnist John Canzano speculated that Kelly was waiting for the New England Patriots head coaching position to become available.

 In early January 2013, numerous NFL teams expressed interest and Kelly was interviewed by the Buffalo Bills, the Cleveland Browns and Philadelphia Eagles.
 After a seven-hour meeting with the Browns followed by a nine-hour meeting with the Eagles, ESPN's Adam Schefter reported that Kelly initially decided to remain at Oregon.
-A week later, Kelly accepted the offer from Philadelphia and became the head coach of the Eagles.
+A week later, Kelly accepted the offer from Philadelphia and became head coach of the Eagles.